Isabel Fidler

 Isabel Margaret Fidler (21 March 1869 – 5 June 1952) was an Australian academic and advocate for women's education.
-She held various roles at the University of Sydney principally tutor to women, president and vice-president of the Sydney University Women's Association (later known as the Women's Union).
+She held various roles at the University of Sydney: principally tutor to women, president and vice-president of the Sydney University Women's Association (later known as the Women's Union).
 She also represented the interests of women in education on the education committee of the National Council of Women and at international conferences.
 She has been recognised by the university with a room in Manning House, and a nearby lawn named in her honour.
+She was made a Member of the Most Excellent Order of the British Empire in 1939.

 Early life and education

 Fidler was born on 21 March 1869 in Wollongong, the second child of Alice Maude Bedford and William Fidler, a Wesleyan minister.
-She was educated at Emily Baxter's Argyle School in Surry Hills, and won academic prizes.
+She was educated at Emily Baxter's Argyle School in Surry Hills, where she won academic prizes.

 In 1895 Fidler began her studies for a Bachelor of Arts in English, French and Latin at the University of Sydney, and graduated with first-class honours in 1898.